Vintage Recipe Box 15

 The Adams were both born and raised in Quasqueton, Iowa, and were married in Waterloo in 1944 before spending most of their lives in Salt Lake City, Utah after Don’s service in WWII.
 After Edna Mae’s passing in February 2007, Don moved back home to Buchanan County.
 Don passed away in November 2014.

-This article from Community Foundation of Northeast Iowa tells us her husband’s occupation.
+This article from the Community Foundation of Northeast Iowa tells us her husband’s occupation.

 Don, an interstate trucker for most of his life, said, “I want to continue our dream of giving back to the area where we were born and raised, now and in the future.”